Stensul now supports Landing Page Creation. Want to see it in action? Learn more

 • Field names are not case-sensitive, for example: FirstName is the same as firstname.

 Becoming proficient in Responsys will take time and experience.
-To make things easier, and increase the speed and efficiency of your email creation while you’re at it, we recommend using an email creation platform in addition to Responsys.
-To learn more about how you can create emails more easily in a platform that recognizes all of your brand guidelines, request a demo of the Stensul Email Creation Platform.
+To make things easier, and increase the speed and efficiency of your email creation while you’re at it, consider using the Stensul Email and Landing Page Creation Platform with the Responsys platform.
+To learn more about how you can create email and landing pages more efficiently in a platform that reduces email creation time by as much as 90% and ensures compliance with all your brand guidelines and regulatory requirements, request a demo of the Stensul Email Creation Platform.
 We’ll be happy to show you how other marketing organizations in your industry leverage Stensul + Responsys for maximum impact.